left-curve/left-curve/sdk/packages/types/README.md

 # @left-curve/types

 This package provides a collection of types and funcitonality used in other @left-curve libraries.
-It includes definitions for account, address, coins, queries, proof and txs.
+It includes definitions for account, address, coins, queries, proof, txs and so.

 ## License